visit-dav/visit/src/doc/cli_manual/functions.rst

   DeleteViewKeyframe(frame)

-frame : type
+frame : integer
     A zero-based integer value corresponding to a view keyframe at a particular animation frame.

-return value : integer
-    DeleteViewKeyframe returns 1 on success and 0 on failure.

 **Description:**